 As this article makes amply clear, pulling a false fire alarm isn’t a harmless prank – it’s a serious crime that can lead to prison time, devastating financial penalties, and the creation of a criminal record.

-If you were arrested in New Jersey, you need an aggressive criminal defense lawyer on your side in the courtroom.
+If you were arrested in New Jersey, you need an aggressive Cape May criminal defense lawyer on your side in the courtroom.
 The knowledgeable Atlantic City criminal defense attorneys at the Law Offices of John J. Zarych bring more than 45 years of combined experience to each case we handle and give free initial consultations.

 To set up your free, private consultation, call our law offices right away at (609) 616-4956.
 We represent both adults and juveniles charged with misdemeanors and felony crimes including sexual assault, weapons charges, drug crimes, and more.
 Se habla español.